Chapter Twelve

 The witnesses packed the gathering space in concentric rings, and they were silent.
 Utterly silent.
 Even the children had been brought to stillness by the weight of what was about to happen.

-The elder priest—not the same one who'd validated Wenh seventy years ago, not even the same lineage, but someone who understood what this ritual meant—stepped forward.
-He was perhaps fifty years old, young by pattern-keeper standards but old enough to have witnessed twenty years of Cave Games, to have seen how patterns built on patterns, how each innovation created the conditions for the next.
+The elder priest—not the same one who'd validated Wenh seventy winters ago, not even the same lineage, but someone who understood what this ritual meant—stepped forward.
+He was perhaps fifty winters in, young by pattern-keeper standards but old enough to have witnessed twenty winters of Cave Games, to have seen how patterns built on patterns, how each innovation created the conditions for the next.

 He gestured to Wenh.
 "Begin."